WordPress/gutenberg/packages/scripts/README.md

 #### Advanced information

 It uses [Jest](https://jestjs.io/) behind the scenes and you are able to use all of its [CLI options](https://jestjs.io/docs/en/cli.html).
-You can also run `./node_modules/.bin/wp-scripts test:unit --help` or `npm run test:unit:help` (as mentioned above) to view all of the available options.
+You can also run `./node_modules/.bin/wp-scripts test:unit --help` or `pnpm test:unit:help` (as mentioned above) to view all of the available options.
 By default, it uses the set of recommended options defined in [@wordpress/jest-preset-default](https://www.npmjs.com/package/@wordpress/jest-preset-default) npm package.
 You can override them with your own options as described in [Jest documentation](https://jestjs.io/docs/en/configuration).
 Learn more in the [Advanced Usage](#advanced-usage) section.

 Should there be any situation where you want to provide your own Jest config, you can do so.